LostAbaddon/Agentverse/README.md

 # Agentverse: the multiverse for AI-Agents

-This is a multi-agent AI platform, based on Claude.
+This is an autonomous multi-agent AI platform, based on Claude.

 ## Slogan